 In what way does this just mentioned formula take into account the special interests of the intellectual worker?
 Straightforward discussions of this question are not to be found, of course, in social-democratic literature which is intended to serve as propaganda for the working class.
 This literature already serves a purpose in that it is able to deflect the proletariat from examining the special interests of the intellectual workers, which it claims are of no importance.
-The proletarians are told that the intelligentsia is not implicated in exploitation and lives by selling its own intellectual work power.
-This is a popularization of that abstract was not so much a blow struck against Saint-Simon's utopianism as a gesture of reassurance in the direction of Rodbertus, concerned about his sacrosanct inherited property.
+The proletarians are told that the intelligentsia is not implicated in property - this demand has apparently become simply "obsolete" for Marxists, just like the vague and unscientific demand for the elimination of private property generally.
+At the present time no Marxist party is going to be so utopian as to revive this demand.
+Incidentally such a revival would be counter to the practical activity of Marx himself in the International.
+Marx, while putting forward resolutions at congresses of the International about the need to nationalize private property in land, mines, and communications, considered it necessary at the Basel congress (1869) to reject Bakunin's resolution about the abolition of the right of inheritance.
+He justified himself on the ground that Bakunin was only trying to revive the teachings of Saint-Simon (report of the Hague Commission about the matter of Bakunin).
+But it is clear the rejection of Bakunin's resolution was not so much a blow struck against Saint-Simon's utopianism as a gesture of reassurance in the direction of Rodbertus, concerned about his sacrosanct inherited property.